CGreen789/RecipeFinder/README.md

 # Week 6 Hackathon - Plateful Of Pleasure

 At the end of Week 6, Sam and I were joined by Bidhan to create a React App that retrieved data from an API.
+You can view the site [here](https://platefulofpleasure.netlify.app/)

 ### Step 1 - API
 We were given a list of potential APIs and had to choose one.